Before My Gastric Bypass Revision, There was a Successful Gastric Bypass Surgery

 Weight Regain after Gastric Bypass

-I did not fully understand what had happened to promote this reversal of fortune, but I understood the effects completely.
-I began to feel depressed and scared.
+I did not fully understand what had happened to promote this reversal of fortune.
+But I understood the effects completely!
+And I began to feel depressed and scared.
 Memories of me as an overweight (obese) child resurfaced.
 Although I took the weight off as a teenager through rigorous diet and exercise, and diet pills, I had regained it after the convergence of two life events: I’d had a serious car accident and had gotten married within the span of a couple of months.
 Now, seeing the numbers on the scale climb, I wondered if this was in fact an ugly cycle of weight loss and regain, happiness and despair.

 I went to Dr. Vishal Mehta’s website, the bariatric surgeon who had performed my gastric bypass procedure, to see if anything could be done to stop this cycle.
 It was there that I learned about gastric bypass revision options and a new procedure called StomaphyX.